wox-01/wox-01/README.md

 # Can Yaşa

-Building intelligent software with a focus on LLMs, retrieval-augmented generation (RAG), and AI-powered applications.
-Background in mobile and full-stack development using Flutter, Firebase, and PHP/MySQL.
+Computer Engineering student focused on LLMs, retrieval-augmented generation, and applied AI engineering.
+Background in mobile and full-stack development (Flutter, Firebase, PHP/MySQL).

 ## About

-I'm a Computer Engineering student interested in building production-oriented AI systems rather than tutorial projects.
-I enjoy combining backend engineering, mobile development, and modern AI techniques to solve practical problems.
+I'm a Computer Engineering student interested in combining backend engineering, mobile development, and modern AI techniques to build real systems, not just tutorial projects.

 ## Selected Projects